-This sample script upgrades a WA2X.
-This script is based on upnopath.dnl, which is included in the AP upgrade package.
+This sample script will upgrade an access point.
+This script is based on upnopath.dnl, which is included in the access point upgrade package.
 A header file is not required.
 All files are copied into segment 1: on the access point.